sradics/digital-garden/_notes/Team Genius.md

 ---
 is to force yourself to look beyond the morale of the team — location: [3756](kindle://book?action=open&asin=B00OG8AXKO&location=3756) ^ref-15187

 ---
+to force yourself to look beyond the morale of the team — location: [3830](kindle://book?action=open&asin=B00OG8AXKO&location=3830) ^ref-40278

+---
 to set some early and precise milestones for the team to reach. — location: [3756](kindle://book?action=open&asin=B00OG8AXKO&location=3756) ^ref-42523